 Fife's Community Safety Strategy 2016 - 2020 includes a high level strategy for road safety.
 This has an outcome of "fewer people killed or seriously injured on the roads.

 The Road Safety Engineering Plan 2016 - 2020, which is available within the publication section on this page, sets out engineering activities that Assets, Transportation and Environment will be undertaking and how the Service will work with partners with the aim of reducing road casualties.

-The Plan was developed to focus efforts towards achieving new casualty reduction targets set out by the Scottish Government.
+The Plan was developed to focus the road safety engineering efforts towards achieving the casualty reduction targets set out by the Scottish Government.
 In June 2009 the Scottish Government launched its road safety framework to 2020 'Go safe on Scotland's roads - it's everyone's responsibility'.
-This framework gives challenging targets for Fife, by 2015 aiming for an overall 30% reduction in the number of people killed on Scotland’s roads, and by 2020 aiming to further reduce this to 40%.
+This framework gave challenging targets, by 2020 aiming for an overall 40% reduction in the number of people killed on Scotland’s roads with a 30% reduction by 2015.
 There are also targets specifically related to reducing the number of deaths or serious injuries to children and reducing recorded slight injuries.

-The Road Safety Action Plan sets out how the partners involved are building on past achievements and working towards meeting these challenging targets by delivering a total of 23 actions to support safer roads and safer behaviour.
+The Road Safety Engineering Action Plan sets out how Assets, Transportation and Environment are building on past achievements and working with partners towards meeting the challenging casualty reduction targets by 2020.

 Steve Sellars, Lead Professional, Road Safety

 Tel: 03451 55 55 55 + Ext 45 04 49 Contact Steve Sellars online

 By Post: Fife Council Bankhead Central Bankhead Park Glenrothes Fife KY7 6GH